dsyer/js-modules/README.md

 ## ES6 Core with a CommonJS Wrapper

-The slightly good news is that ES6 `import` is asynchronous by definition so if we re-arrange the library into an ES6 module `months.mjs` (same as at the beginning) users can just import and go.
-ES6 users can still use it just like before but the common folk will need their own wrapper (`months.js`):
+The slightly good news is that ES6 `import` is asynchronous by definition so if we re-arrange the library into an ES6 module `months.mjs` (same as at the beginning) users can just import it.
+I.e. ES6 users can still use it just like before but the common folk will need their own wrapper (`months.js`):

 ```javascript
 let initFunc = async function (exports) {